 I’m so pleased to say that I’ve found a haunted pub in Whitby!
-I recently discussed my desires to visit Whitby in a recent blog post, and you all know I’m a sucker for all things haunted.
+I recently discussed my desire to visit Whitby in a recent blog post, and you all know I’m a sucker for all things haunted.

 Rumour has it that there’s only actually one ghost said to haunt The Black Horse, and she appears at the top of the stairwell.
-I find that hard to believe considering the place used to be a funeral directors.
+I find that hard to believe considering the place used to be a funeral director.
 It also used to be a brothel, but unless that lead to deadly accidents, I can’t see it being much of a contribution.

 It’s time to get your detective goggles out because this is where it gets interesting!
-Sorry, case is already solved but hey ho.
+Sorry, the case is already solved but hey ho.

 When I was researching haunted pubs I wasn’t expecting to literally come across a serial killer’s pub!
-The Ostrich Inn was built in 1106; back in the 17th century it was owned by a man called ‘Jarman’ who together with his wife would go on to murder a total of around SIXTY people.
-They did this via a special trap door bed contraption, where they would take pins out of the guests beds whilst they slept and drop their bodies in a boiling liquid.
+The Ostrich Inn was built in 1106; back in the 17th century, it was owned by a man called ‘Jarman’ who together with his wife would go on to murder a total of around SIXTY people.
+They did this via a special trap door bed contraption, where they would take pins out of the guest’s beds whilst they slept and drop their bodies in a boiling liquid.
 They would then dispose of their bodies in the River Colne.